 - Inheritance Tax

-Your domicile also becomes an essential factor when you need to govern your estate in the event of your death.
-It also plays a vital role if you were to own financial or property assets overseas.
+Your domicile also becomes essential when you need to govern your estate in the event of your death.
+It also plays a vital role if you own financial or property assets overseas.

-Regarding residency, Malta allows non-EU/EEA/Swiss nationals to acquire Permanent Residency in the country through the Malta Permanent Residency Programme (MPRP).
-You and your family can join under one application and move to one of Europe's most dynamic economies.
+Malta allows non-EU/EEA/Swiss nationals to acquire Permanent Residency through the Malta Permanent Residency Programme (MPRP).
+You and your family can join under one application and move to one of Europe’s most dynamic economies.

 The MPRP offers numerous benefits, including the right to reside, settle, and stay indefinitely in Malta.
 You also get lifetime access to the 26 Schengen countries and the possibility of a special tax status when coupled with the Malta Global Residence Program.